SilentRhetoric/solid-algo-wallets/example/README.md

 The Solid Algo Wallets Example provides a working demonstration of a SolidJS web application that integrates Algorand wallets via the [solid-algo-wallets](https://github.com/SilentRhetoric/solid-algo-wallets) library.

-The example app utilizes [Vite](https://vitejs.dev), [Tailwind CSS](https://tailwindcss.com), and [daisyUI](https://daisyui.com) components, and can be used as a starting point to build your own dapp client.
+The example app utilizes [Vite](https://vitejs.dev) dev tooling, [Tailwind CSS](https://tailwindcss.com) styles, and [daisyUI](https://daisyui.com) components.

+This work has been performed with support from the Algorand Foundation xGov Grants Program

 ## Quick Start